ThomasJur/PasswordCreator/README.md

 # PasswordCreator
-testfolder to check push/pul to repo on different computers.
+testfolder to check push/pull from/to repo on different computers.